holkeri/holkeri.github.io/_posts/2021-02-16-crime-and-punishment.md

 Raskolnikov still believes his theory is no worse than others—it just hasn't gotten vindicated by success.
 He recognizes his criminality but thinks his conscience is clean.
 Yet that conviction is in conflict with some of his innermost feelings: he'd welcome the pains of guilt and remorse for the victims to fill the void of meaninglessness and keeps asking why he can't overcome his desire to live.

 >"In misery he asked himself this question, and could not understand that, at the very time he had been standing looking into the river, he had perhaps been dimly conscious of the fundamental falsity in himself and his convictions.
 He didn’t understand that that consciousness might be the promise of a future crisis, of a new view of life and of his future resurrection."

+---

+_Crime and Punishment by Fyodor Dostoevsky.
+Original title: "Преступление и наказание".
+First published in 1866.
+I read the Finnish translation "Rikos ja rangaistus" by J.A.
+Hollo from 1922._